keboola/component-shopify/README.md

 Note that different resources generate different types of event.
 See the [docs](https://shopify.dev/docs/admin-api/rest/reference/events/event#resources-that-can-create-events) for a list of possible verbs.

+## NOTE: Short headers

+The extractor will automatically shorten column names that are longer than 64 characters.
+The shortening process works as follows:
+1. First, all vowels (a, e, i, o, u, y) are removed from the column name
+2. If the column name is still longer than 64 characters after removing vowels, it will be truncated to exactly 64 characters

+This feature helps prevent issues with storage limitations.

 ## Development